Docx2Src/Serialize.OpenXml.CodeGen/README.md

 Open XML Document Code Generator
 ================================
 The Open XML Document Code Generator is a dotnet standard library that contains processes that convert OpenXML documents (such as .docx, .pptx, and .xlsx) into [CodeCompileUnit](https://docs.microsoft.com/en-us/dotnet/api/system.codedom.codecompileunit?view=netcore-3.1) objects that can be transformed into source code using any class that inherits from the [CodeDomProvider](https://docs.microsoft.com/en-us/dotnet/api/system.codedom.compiler.codedomprovider?view=netcore-3.1) class.
+This allows source code generation into other .NET languages, such as Visual Basic.net, for greater learning possibilities.

 Please be aware that while this project is producing working code, I would consider this is in alpha status and not yet ready for production.
 More testing should be done before it will be production ready.